 There’s not much to be done here – dough, roll, fry, store.
 So let’s get kneading and rolling, shall we?

-Pssst… make this snack to store at office, home or as the next movie marathon munchy.
+Pssst… make this snack to store at the office, home or as the next movie marathon munchy.
 Get ready to be addicted!
-And don’t forget to post a photo on social media and tag From The Corner Table on Facebook (click here), Instagram (click here), Pinterest (click here) or Bloglovin (click here).
+And don’t forget to post a photo on social media and tag From The Corner Table on Facebook, Instagram, Pinterest.
+Subscribe to be part of the mailing list.

 Crispy, savoury munchies from the Bengali’s tea time snack box